 Enrolment of International Students

-41. Prior to enrolment, international students must hold a valid visa which entitles them to study at Massey University.
+43. Prior to, and throughout, enrolment in New Zealand-based course deliveries, international students must hold a valid visa which entitles them to study at Massey University.

 Persons Resident Outside New Zealand Enrolling for Distance Study

 44. New Zealand citizens and holders of New Zealand resident class visas residing outside New Zealand are entitled to pay domestic fees provided they are enrolled:

 (a) in a course(s) leading to the award of a recognised qualification offered by a New Zealand Tertiary Education Organisation (TEO); and

 (b) at a New Zealand campus of a New Zealand TEO*

 *Note: Distance is recognised as a New Zealand campus